A favorite echeveria succulent plant hybrid, Echeveria imbricata [ech-eh-VER-ee-a im-brih-KAY-tuh] produces blue-green leaves forming tight rosettes.

 The dry soil soaks up the water through the drainage holes, which allows the roots of the succulent to get just enough water.

-Like most succulents, the echeveria imbricata grows easily in healthy, sandy soil offering good drainage.
+Like most succulents, the echeveria imbricata grows easily in healthy, well-draining soil or sandy soil offering good drainage.
 It can also tolerate slightly acidic or alkaline soil.

 The plant doesn’t require repeated transplanting.
 However, if you decide to give the plant a new home, consider transplanting in the early spring.